triton-inference-server/pytriton/docs/deploying_models.md

 ### Response cache

-The Triton Inference Server provide functionality to use a cached response for the model.
+The Triton Inference Server provides functionality to use a cached response for the model.
 To use response cache:

 - provide the `response_cache_byte_size` in `TritonConfig`
 - set the `response_cache=True` in `ModelConfig`